Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

 \subsection{Baxterization, inhomogeneous weights}

 In this section we define the \emph{inhomogeneous} version of our model.
-To make our model accessible for the toolbox of integrability, we need to introduce inhomogeneous weights both for the bulk and boundary plaquettes, which satisify the Yang-Baxter \cite{Baxter:ExactlySolvedModels} and the reflection equations \cite{Sklyanin:IBC}.
-To do so, we introduce \emph{rapidities} flowing through the sites, according to Fig.~\ref{fig:Rapidities}.
+To make our model accessible for the toolbox of integrability, we introduce inhomogeneous weights both for the bulk and boundary plaquettes which satisfy the Yang-Baxter \cite{baxter1982exactly} and the reflection equations \cite{sklyanin1988boundary}.
+To do so, we introduce \emph{rapidities} -- sometimes called \emph{spectral parameters}-- flowing through the sites, as in Fig.~\ref{fig:Rapidities}.

-By the Baxterization, we make the statistical weight of a plaquette be the function of the two rapidities crossing it.
+We make the statistical weight of a plaquette to be the function of the two rapidities crossing it, which process is sometimes called Baxterization.
 To make it explicit, we introduce the \emph{$R$-matrix}: